meinders/lithium-ews/docs/ews file format.md

 either 'le' for little-endian byte order, or 'be' for big-endian.
 For example, 'int32le' indicates a 32-bit integer with little-endian byte order.

+Colors types are written using as the color components (red, green, blue and alpha) in the byte order used in the file.
+For example 'bgra' for a 4-byte color consisting of blue, green, red and alpha, in that order.

 Floating point types are written as 'float' and the number of bits used.
 Byte order is always little-endian.
 For example, 'float32' for a common single-precision (32-bit) floating point value.